gormes-EPIC/git_gh_setup/README.md

 # Optional: Creative Mode

 1. Help me update this tutorial by adding photos, rewording confusing text, adding troubleshooting sections, etc.
+2. Explore the VSCode GitHub extensions and add a section to this README about how to set it up.
-2. Create a poster to display relevant GitHub CLI commands.
+3. Create a poster to display relevant GitHub CLI commands.
 We have access to a poster printer so I can actually hang it up in our classroom.